-- Required: You must submit this component. - Conditionally Required: You must submit this component if your proposal meets the specified conditions. - Recommended: NEH encourages, but does not require, you to submit this component. - Optional: You may submit this component, but it is not required.
+- Required: You must submit this component. - Conditionally required: You must submit this component if your proposal meets the specified conditions. - Recommended: NEH encourages, but does not require, you to submit this component. - Conditionally required for recipients: You are encouraged but not required to submit this component when you apply.
+You must submit it if you receive an award if your proposal meets the specified conditions.

-You must submit all required components and conditionally required components relevant to your proposal.
 NEH will not review applications missing any required documents or relevant conditionally required documents.
+Do not include attachments other than those listed in the table in this notice.